CRD716/gpt-pilot/README.md

 ## `app_type` and `name`
 If not provided, the ProductOwner will ask for these values:

-`app_type` is used as a hint to the LLM as to what kind of architecture, language options and conventions would apply.
+`app_type` is used as a hint to the LLM as to what kind of architecture, language options, and conventions would be used.
 If not provided, `prompts.prompts.ask_for_app_type()` will ask for it.

 See `const.common.APP_TYPES`: 'Web App', 'Script', 'Mobile App', 'Chrome Extension'